Architectural Preferences of the Federal Government in Ottawa

 Manulife Place (1987).

-Export Development Canada (EDC) is housed in the newest and the prettiest tower in downtown Ottawa built in 2011.
-This makes total sense as EDC is in-charge of growth and development of Canada's trade.
+Export Development Canada (EDC) is housed in the newest and prettiest tower in downtown Ottawa built in 2011.
+This makes total sense as EDC is in charge of the growth and development of Canada's trade.
 Imagine if it would host meetings with foreign investors in one of those old gloomy buildings from the 1960s.

 My favourite combinations are where glass towers stand as a backdrop for century-old stone cathedrals.